 The problem might not be noticeable until your dog starts to lick the area.
 Look out for redness, swelling, or a small lump, as these could be signs that the seed has begun to burrow into the skin.

 Seeds that are caught in the coat should be swiftly removed.
-If you find a seed that is already partway into the skin, or you suspect it has already travelled further in, don’t try to remove it yourself.
+If you find a seed that is already partway into the skin, or you suspect it has already traveled further in, don’t try to remove it yourself.
 Make an appointment at the vet immediately.

 9. Puncture Wounds

-Adventurous dogs can suffer from cuts, scrapes and punctures on their paws.
+Adventurous dogs can suffer from cuts, scrapes, and punctures on their paws.
 Common culprits include thorns, splinters, jagged rocks, glass, and dog or insect bites.

-Sometimes you might not even realize your dog has an injury until you see them licking their paw.
+Sometimes, you might not even realize your dog has an injury until you see them licking their paw.

 A little licking isn’t necessarily a bad thing.
 This natural behavior can help to stimulate blood flow, and studies have shown that dog saliva has some antibacterial properties.